External Ids for THBS4 Gene

 The protein encoded by this gene belongs to the thrombospondin protein family.
 Thrombospondin family members are adhesive glycoproteins that mediate cell-to-cell and cell-to-matrix interactions.
 This protein forms a pentamer and can bind to heparin and calcium.
-Studies of the rat counterpart suggest that this protein may be involved in local signaling in the developing and adult nervous system. [provided by RefSeq, Jul 2008]
+It is involved in local signaling in the developing and adult nervous system, and it contributes to spinal sensitization and neuropathic pain states.
+This gene is activated during the stromal response to invasive breast cancer.
+It may also play a role in inflammatory responses in Alzheimer's disease.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Apr 2015]

 GeneCards Summary for THBS4 Gene

 THBS4 (Thrombospondin 4) is a Protein Coding gene.
-Diseases associated with THBS4 include hypertrophic scars and mycetoma.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by FGFR.
+Diseases associated with THBS4 include mycetoma and myocardial infarction.
+Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
 GO annotations related to this gene include calcium ion binding and heparin binding.
 An important paralog of this gene is THBS2.

 UniProtKB/Swiss-Prot for THBS4 Gene